The special construction of the brushroll prevents hair wrapping and tangling. Thanks to this, the vac requires from little to none maintenance.

 What Is a Bagless Vacuum Cleaner?

 Just like their bagged counterparts, bagless vacuums have great suction power and can easily trap all the dust and debris from your floors inside a canister.
 They often have clear chambers that allow you to see when the canister needs to be emptied out and whether the appliance is gathering dirt or not.
 Plus, if you accidentally vacuum something valuable, you can notice this and open the chamber to get your item back.
 However, the main benefit is that they don't use bags that might be too costly and fiddly.
 Thus, the bagless vacs are quicker to empty and less expensive to maintain.
 You won’t need to buy replacement bags, which will save you money in the long run.
 The only thing you should do is to clean their filters once a month.
 Some filters have anti-bacterial protection to reduce dust mites and allergens.
 Also, bagless models can send dust back into a room when being emptied.
-That's why those with allergies should opt for bagged vacuums or choose models with anti-bacterial protection and be very careful when emptying the chamber in order not to spill anything.
+That's why those with allergies should opt for bagged vacuums or choose models with anti-bacterial protection and be very careful when emptying the chamber, as spilled dust might trigger allergy reactions.

 What Features to Compare